 This year, a number of brokers with account holders who are our stockholders will be "householding" our proxy materials.
 A single Notice of Internet Availability of Proxy Materials will be delivered to multiple stockholders sharing an address unless contrary instructions have been received from the affected stockholders.
 Once you have received notice from your broker that they will be "householding" communications to your address, "householding" will continue until you are notified otherwise or until you revoke your consent.
 If, at any time, you no longer wish to participate in "householding" and would prefer to receive a separate Notice of Internet Availability of Proxy Materials, please notify your broker or us.
-Direct your written request to Verrica Pharmaceuticals Inc., Attn: Secretary, 44 W. Gay St., Suite 400, West Chester, Pennsylvania 19380.
+Direct your written request to Verrica Pharmaceuticals Inc., Attn: Secretary, 44 W. Gay St., Suite 400, West Chester, Pennsylvania 19380 or call our office at 484-453-3300 to speak with our Investor Relations department.
 Stockholders who currently receive multiple copies of the Notices of Internet Availability of Proxy Materials at their addresses and would like to request "householding" of their communications should contact their brokers.